 Starting your hike from the hotel, begin walking towards the north end of the lake.
 Although you're never too far away from civilization on this hike, you should still keep in mind that you're traveling in grizzly bear country, and Many Glacier has a fairly high concentration of grizzlies.
 As you proceed around the north end of the lake, look up towards the slopes of Altyn Peak to scan for grizzlies and bighorn sheep.
 Early mornings and late afternoons are usually the best times for spotting bears in this area.

-As you continue along the north shore you'll also be treated to some outstanding views of the Many Glacier Hotel.
+As you continue walking along the north shore you'll also be treated to some outstanding views of the Many Glacier Hotel.

 Roughly eight-tenths of a mile from the boat dock you'll reach the parking area for the Grinnell Glacier Trailhead.
 Hikers should turn left here and walk another 100 yards to reach the loop trail again.
 As mentioned, the Grinnell Glacier Trailhead offers hikers another point of entry onto the Swiftcurrent Lake Nature Trail.

 From this trailhead the path proceeds through a pleasant forest of pines and aspen trees, with views of Grinnell Point and Mt.
 Wilbur on your right.

 Roughly a quarter-mile past the Grinnell Glacier Trailhead you'll arrive at a footbridge over Switftcurrent Creek.
 The bridge offers outstanding views of Mt.
 Wilbur towards the west, and Wynn Mountain towards the east.

 Roughly 1.8 miles from the Many Glacier Hotel you'll reach the south boat dock.
 Many hikers take Chief Two Guns across Swiftcurrent Lake, then board another shuttle boat across Lake Josephine before embarking on the 3.6-mile hike to Grinnell Glacier.